TenSketch/Prabhat/content/repertoire/our-repertoire.md

 **Duration:** 20 mins

-#### d). **Fantasy of Flute**
+#### **Fantasy of Flute**

-An imaginative and fantastical dance musical - Fantasy of Flute personifies the beauty of love through music.
+&emsp; &emsp; An imaginative and fantastical dance musical - Fantasy of Flute personifies the beauty of love through music.
 Every being in love with the ultimate seeks to possess his/her love completely.
 In the advent of possession, one will have to lose love.
 The same phenomenon is seen in “_Bhagavatha_” - where _Bhagavan Vyasa_ beautifully explains the theory of absence and presence through the story of Lord Krushna.
 The fantasy of Flute is a contemporary presentation of the traditional story from _Bhagavatha Purana_ depicting theory of absence and presence.

 **Concept:** Raghavendra J Prabhat